sangethmathewjohn/ADVA/README.md

 # Vehicle Detectin using Cascaded Support Vector Machine and Gaussian Mixture Model

-The aim ohiclf the system is to develop an algorithm that will autonomously detect vehicles from UAV images.
+The aim of the system is to develop an algorithm that will autonomously detect vehicles from UAV images.
 Here the background of the image is removed first suign GMM which will reduce computational complexity by reducing the search space.
 The next step is feature extraction by means